Anonym0us-0/cfvst/index.md

 <BR><BR>

 # Latent-guided face and voice generation
-We sample four latent vecots, compute the style vectors using the mapping network, and gnerate faces and voices from two source face and voices.
+We sample four latent codes, compute style vectors from the codes using the mapping network, and gnerate faces and voices from two source face and voices using the style vectors.
 The samples are the results shown in Fig.6 in the paper.

 <table align="center"  style="text-align: center;">
   <thead>